yungyuc/nsd_24sp/project/YJack0000/README.md

 ## Problem to Solve

-Understanding the dynamics of natural selection and ecosystem evolution involves complex interactions among organisms and their environments.
-SimEvo aims to provide a simplified yet powerful simulation environment where users can define various organisms, their genetic makeup, and environmental factors, to observe how natural selection unfolds over generations.
-In this context, the implementation of spatial indexing algorithms plays a critical role.
-Efficient spatial indexing is essential for managing the simulation's computational complexity, enabling the simulation to handle large numbers of organisms and their interactions within the environment accurately and swiftly.
+Understanding the dynamics of natural selection and ecosystem evolution involves complex interactions among organisms and their environments, where spatial dynamics are crucial.
+The core challenge SimEvo addresses is efficiently managing these interactions through advanced spatial indexing, specifically using Quadtree algorithms.
+This approach is fundamental for accurately and swiftly handling the complex web of organism interactions and environmental factors, essential for observing natural selection's unfolding over generations.

 ## Prospective Users